SeedTactics/fms-insight/docs/client-dashboard.md

 ## Stations

 On the right of the dashboard, there is one circle for each machine and load station in the cell.
-The outside of the station is a circular guage displaying the operating equipment effectiveness (OEE) for the past week.
+The outside of the station is a circular gauge displaying the operating equipment effectiveness (OEE) for the past week.
 This is calculated by taking all cycles from the past `7 * 24 = 168 hours`, adding up their expected machine or load time, and dividing by 168 hours to obtain a percentage.
-This percentage is used to fill in the guage on the outside of the station, and can also be viewed in a tooltip by mousing over the station.
+This percentage is used to fill in the gauge on the outside of the station, and can also be viewed in a tooltip by mousing over the station.

 In addition, each station shows the pallet currently at the station (if any) and when moused over the tooltip will display additional information about the material on the pallet, including the program currently in execution, expected remaining time, or parts being loaded.
-More details about the current material on the various pallets is availible in the [station monitor tab](client-station-monitor.md).
+More details about the current material on the various pallets is available in the [station monitor tab](client-station-monitor.md).